DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

 Unisonic XL-1105 calculator sold in 1984 look familiar to you?
 It seems to be

 identical with the Unisonic XL-1110.
 And many more

 Dismantling the featured XL-1105 manufactured in 1984 by Cal-Comp Electronics, an OEM (Original Equipment Manufacturer) in Taiwan, reveals a clean design centered around an unknown Sharp single-chip calculator circuit soldered on a double-sided printed circuit board (PCB) and powered by solar cells.

 Inspecting the PCB of this XL-1105 calculator brought our attention to a small mark reading SD9-11, most likely a reference to Type Small Desktop 9 and Revision 1.1 of the design (schematics and layout).
-We spotted this PCB-Mark already with the near identical offspring TI-1795 and Radio Shack EC-2006A with revisions SD9-13, SD9-14, and SD-9-15.
+We spotted this PCB-Mark already with the XL-1110 and its near identical offsprings TI-1795 / Radio Shack EC-2006A with revisions SD9-13, SD9-14, and SD-9-15.
 We started compiling a list of the PCB-Marks on calculators manufactured by OEMs for Texas Instruments.

 The XL-1105 was soon replaced with a 2nd Version sporting smaller solar cells.

 If you have additions to the above article please email: firstname.lastname@example.org.

 © Joerg Woerner, April 13, 2020.
 No reprints without written permission.